bitburner-official/bitburner-src/markdown/bitburner.bladeburner.getactionestimatedsuccesschance.md

 RAM cost: 4 GB

 Returns the estimated success chance for the specified action.
 This chance is returned as a decimal value, NOT a percentage (e.g. if you have an estimated success chance of 80%, then this function will return 0.80, NOT 80).
+Returns 2 values, value\[0\] - MIN Chance, value\[1\] - MAX Chance